About RiverSmart Communities

 RiverSmart Communities began as an integrated research (both river science and social science) and extension project sponsored by the University of Massachusetts Center for Agriculture, Food and the Environment to address pressing needs in the Commonwealth.
 In the aftermath of Hurricane Irene, we recognized that a greater understanding of challenges surrounding ecologically supportive and community resilient management of rivers and the lands surrounding them would help us address flooding more effectively.
 As our initial research progressed, we developed collaborations with other research and community groups, and have acquired additional grants for related and complementary work.
 This website is now the home for three projects:

 RiverSmart Communities (the original project)

 A project for New England Communities combining river science with institutional insights for resilient river management.
 We researched groups and programs that are successfully helping communities to become river-smart.
-We profile three of these, and are using our learning to inform policy recommendations.
+We profiled three of these, and used our learning to inform policy recommendations.

 Funded by University of Massachusetts Center for Agriculture, Food and the Environment.